farhoudkhf/PythonProject_ML102/README.md

   -> ch#6 Getting Started with Machine Learning Plan for 08/01/2025 Wed -> ch#7 Data Sourcing via Web Scraping
   -> ch#8 Collaborative Analytics with Streamlit

+  just to check this is still working correctly